Eckington Science Faculty

 In year 8 topics are revisited to a higher level, with the addition of physiology, respiration, photosynthesis, evolution and Inheritance in biology.
 In chemistry students meet the periodic table, chemical reactions, climate and resources in chemistry and in physics, pressure, electromagnetism, and waves.
 The practical and maths skill also see an increase in demand.

-Current year 9 students are taught a bespoke curriculum designed to give them the fundamental knowledge and skills required for GCSE.
+Current year 9 students are taught a bridging year which builds on the Year 7 and Year 8 Science curriculum whilst also giving them the fundamental knowledge and skills required for GCSE.
 AQA physics, chemistry and biology topics are selected to give them the skills and academic ability to meet the demand that is GCSE.
 Topics are also selected to promote students’ interest in STEM.

-As the current Year 9 move into Year 10 a decision will be made by the 2nd reporting point as to which pathway (Triple Science/Combined Science) students will follow.
+At the end of year 9 a decision will be made as to which pathway (Triple Science/Combined Science) students will follow at the start of year 10.
 From this point in Year 10 Science classes will be re-organised into Triple and Combined classes.

 Year 11 Students will continue their routes in addition to revision which will take place at intervals throughout the year and after school.
 Once all the GCSE content is complete students will follow a comprehensive revision schedule.